 Kate holds an MRes in Performance and Creative Research from Roehampton University (UK) and regularly teaches performance practice within various university courses.

-Kate is also a founding member (together with Diederik Peeters, Hans Bryssinck and Ingrid Vranken) of SPIN - an artist-run production and research platform in Brussels, which also organizes public gatherings for knowledge exchange.
+Kate is also a co-director and founding member of SPIN - an artist-initiated production and research platform in Brussels, which also organizes public gatherings for knowledge exchange.